-- Students must only use the secured SCAS Wi-Fi network to connect to the internet while at school.
-Personal 3G and 4G connections are prohibited, as are VPNs (Virtual Private Networks), and internet browsers designed to bypass school internet filtering.
+Students must only use the secure SCAS Wi-Fi network to connect to the internet while at school.
+Personal 3G and 4G connections are prohibited, as are VPNs (Virtual Private Networks) and internet browsers designed to bypass school internet filtering.

-- Laptops should have installed anti-virus software which will protect personal devices and the SCAS networks and their connected devices.
+Laptops should have installed anti-virus software that will protect personal devices and the SCAS networks and their connected devices.

-- Students are not permitted to use mobile phones for calls or messages from the time they arrive on campus until 3.20pm, when they may make travel arrangements.
+Students are not permitted to use mobile phones for calls or messages from when they arrive on campus until 3.20pm, when they may make travel arrangements.
 Students wishing to make calls should attend the relevant student administration office.